 This takes almost no skill.
 Just open a few cans and shred a chicken breast.
 Or you can even skip the shredding by using rotisserie chicken.

 We all need a few easy meals we can just make and get a few meals.
 It is even better if the meal is good for you and tastes great.

-We all need easy meals.
-Just add a couple of cans, a little spice to uncooked pasta and chicken breasts.
+Just add a couple of cans, a little spice to uncooked pasta, and chicken breasts.
 Shred the chicken and add some cheese late in the cooking.
-You are rewarded for you laziness with cheesy, tasty goodness.
+You are rewarded for your laziness with cheesy, tasty goodness.

 I have almost stopped precooking anything other than ground meat that goes in a crock pot.
 Even ground meat would be ok in most situations, but there is usually more moisture and fat released than you want.
 You also sometimes want a Maillard reaction to add flavor.

 You want about 2-3 cups of shredded chicken.
 It is a casserole, so you can vary that for your tastes and what you happen to have.

 I suggest two skinless boneless chicken breasts.
 They can go into the dish raw and be shredded near the end of cooking.

 You could use previously cooked chicken like a rotisserie chicken.
 You do not want that already cooked chicken cooking for the 4 hours.
 Add it near the end with the cheese.

 This fits nicely in a crock pot of 3 quarts or more.
 It works in a bigger crock pot also.
 A double size recipe needs 5 quarts or bigger.

 As written, the heat is about 3-4 out of 10.
 Maybe a little too spicy for little ones.